 - 10.1.
 The Online Safety Committee provides a consultative group that has wide representation from the school community, with responsibility for issues regarding online safety and the monitoring of the Online Safety Policy including the impact of initiatives. - 10.2.
-Members of the Online Safety Committee will assist with: - 10.3.
+With the Support of the Online Safety Committee, the DSL is responsible for: - 10.3.
 The production, review and monitoring of the school Online Safety Policy and related documentation - 10.4.
-The production, review and monitoring of the school filtering procedures and requests for filtering changes, and the content included in policies applied by Schools Mobile (which parents may choose to adopt) - 10.5.
+The production, review and monitoring of the school filtering procedures and requests for filtering changes, and the content included in policies applied by Schools Mobile (which parents may choose to adopt). - 10.5.
 Mapping and reviewing the online safety curricular provision ensuring relevance, breadth and progression - 10.6.
 Monitoring network and online safety incident logs - 10.7.
 Consulting stakeholders including parents and the pupils about the online safety provision